eosnetworkfoundation/evm-public-docs/endpoint-health-checks.md

 ## Bridge
 The EOS-EVM bridge is currently determined to be healthy if it returns a 200-299 status code at HTTP:80/.

+## Explorer
+The EOS-EVM explorer is currently determined to be healthy if it returns a 200-299 status code at HTTP:80/.